end-4/dots-hyprland/README.md

 ## Dependencies
- - See the main branch for [general dependencies](https://github.com/end-4/dots-hyprland#-dependencies), then install the following:
-    - [eww with trigonometric functions](https://github.com/elkowar/eww/pull/823).
-If the PR hasn't been merged, you should clone my branch and compile it.
  - Python dependencies (Command for Arch Linux with `yay` installed)
 ```
 yay -S python-pywal python-desktop-entry-lib python-poetry python-build python-Pill